what is Peruvian literature?

 Kraków, 8.11.2021.

-Yeah, it was all very abstract, Latin America, Trotskyism, even to be a homosexual.
-All those things laid behind our horizon; I might eventually understand how and why he went to school to the Salesians'.
+Yeah, everything was odd and abstract: Latin America, Trotskyism, even being a homosexual.
+All those things laid below our horizon; I might eventually understand how and why they went to school to the Salesians'.
 I also went to the Salesians' as a child, even if it was only for the catechesis before my First Communion.

-He finds his man.
-Mayta at the end of everything, failed revolutions, expropriations, prison, in which his own companions put him, to get rid of him.
+The novel's protagonist finds his man.
+Mayta is at the end of everything: failed revolutions, expropriations, prison in which his own companions put him to get rid of him.
 Dreaming only about going abroad, vaguely.
 Because he understood that Peru cannot be changed.
-It just stands there, like that village built by Mayta's and other guys' wives, in the proximity of the prison of Lurigancho; even if they get out of it, they remain nearby.
+It just stands there, like that village built by Mayta's and other prisoners' wives, in the proximity of the prison of Lurigancho; even when they get out of it, they remain nearby.
 Just like Mayta, I dream vaguely about going abroad, starting from scratch; a second life.
 If I ever get out, will I remain nearby?
 Just like Peru, Poland sinks in garbage.

 The years passed by.
 I check on the Global Democracy chart published by The Economist.
 Peru: flawed democracy.
 Rank: 57.
 Score: 6,53.
 Poland: flawed democracy.
 Rank: 50.
 Score: 6,85.
 In February, when the results for 2021 get out, Mayta's country may be above us.